ellereeeee/blog-posts/2017-12-01 Lexical Scope.md

 `with` creates a whole new lexical scope by treating an object reference as a scope and the objects properties as identifiers within that scope.

-Using either of these defeats JavaScripts optimizations because the optimizations are based on knowing where and how all identifiers are declared at lex-time, and thus predict how they will be looked up during execution.
+Using either of these defeats JavaScript's optimizations because the optimizations are based on knowing where and how all identifiers are declared at lex-time, and thus predict how they will be looked up during execution.
 Because `eval()` and `with` dynamically change scope, JavaScript cannot assume a settled scope and thus does not use the optimizations.
 As a result code runs slower with `eval()` or `with`.
 Do not use them!